deviaan/deviaan.online/content/posts/003_eggs_in_basket.md

 When powering up you usually want to have 2 Energy and then _stop_.
 You can attach the third energy on switch in.
 Then you can either: start powering up a second attacker or adding energies to Exeggutor so he can retreat.
 If you need to use Giovanni to get a Knock Out, prioritize adding energies to Exeggutor before powering up a second attacker.
 If you use Leaf to pull Exeggutor out, you _can't_ play Giovanni and you will miss your Knock Out.

 Tauros serves as a sacrifice when you need to stall an additional turn.
-Keep an eye on your prize count and don't be afraid to send them out to stall, especially in match ups where it's otherwise useless.
+Keep an eye on the point count and don't be afraid to send them out to stall, especially in match ups where it's otherwise useless.
 You should try to force your opponent to take 3 knock outs to win.

 Against big ex decks, just having a Mew ex with two energies on your bench is enough to pressure your opponent.
 They can't safely switch in their big attacker without getting knocked out.
 Any Pokemon that dies to it's own attack--[Ninetales](https://pocket.limitlesstcg.com/cards/A1/38), [Marshadow](https://pocket.limitlesstcg.com/cards/A1a/47) after a KO, etc--is at risk, but players often miss this.
 Since we're only using grass energy, you can also copy [Celebi's](https://pocket.limitlesstcg.com/cards/A1a/3) attack which is hilarious.
 Against [Pikachu es](https://pocket.limitlesstcg.com/cards/A1/96), all Mew can really do is buy 1 turn and then retreat, but it's not a good wall.
 Giving up two points is _huge_, you do not want Mew to get knocked out.
 When in doubt, just don't play it.